The latest updates on how North Harbour is operating regarding COVID-19. Learn more

 Nestled right in the heart of the growth corridor between Brisbane and the Sunshine Coast is North Harbour – a new destination in residential living and a place to feel right at home.

 With its nine kilometres of direct river frontage, over the next 15 years, North Harbour will grow into a thriving residential community based around a proposed marina*, with a direct connection to Moreton Bay.

-Located at Burpengary East, North Harbour residents will also enjoy direct access to Brisbane’s CBD and the Sunshine Coast; both are only a 35-minute drive away via the M1, which is quick and easy to access from the development.
+Located at Burpengary East, North Harbour residents will also enjoy direct access to Brisbane’s CBD and the Sunshine Coast; only around a 45-minute and 41-minute, respectively, drive away via the M1, which is quick and easy to access from the development.

 The Brisbane Airport is a 29-minute drive from North Harbour, and the Port of Brisbane is only 45 minutes away.

 North Harbour is also very well connected to the nearby Morayfield town centre, with its wealth of shopping and business facilities, as well as the region’s primary and secondary schools, child care services and medical facilities, including hospitals.

 The Moreton Bay region is one of the fastest growing regions by population in Australia, and will continue to be the third largest local government area by population in Australia behind Brisbane and the Gold Coast.

 As at 30 June 2015 (ABS 2013), the region had an estimated current resident population of 399,406, and has shown dramatic growth over the past decade.
 The population is estimated to exceed 530,000 by 2031.

 North Harbour will do much more than provide Burpengary and the Moreton Bay region with a residential community where people feel right at home.
 Its development will contribute to the Brisbane to Sunshine Coast corridor’s prosperity and growth.